thiagoa/menu_maker/README.md

 <% end %>
 ```

-That will output the whole HTML in your view; It will match the current request path and output the class
+That will output the whole HTML in your view; It will match the current request path, and output the class
-'active open' as an attribute into the li tag.
+'active open' as an attribute into the li tag which contains the active link.

 You can also output submenus: